MarcelGarus/server/blog/XXXX-XX-XX-sonifying-corona.md

 ## Sources

-[^1]: **Functional Fear Predicts Public Health Compliance in the COVID-19 Pandemic:** paper from April 2020 by Craig A. Harper, Liam P. Stchell, Dean Fido & Robert D. Latzman
+[^1]: **Functional Fear Predicts Public Health Compliance in the COVID-19 Pandemic** paper from April 2020 by Craig A. Harper, Liam P. Stchell, Dean Fido & Robert D. Latzman
 [^2]: Compliance with COVID-19 Mitigation Measures in the United States
 [^3]: Exposure Notification Framework
 [^4]: Predictive and retrospective modelling of airborne infection risk using monitored carbon dioxide